perladvent/perldotcom/content/article/json-unicode-and-perl-oh-my-.md

 Our input string contains two code points, 0xc3 and 0xa9.
 Recall that there is no specific character set associated with those code points; they’re just numbers.
-JSON, per all published standards, is purely Unicode—and the latest standard mandates UTF-8 encoding specifically.
-So how do we translate those code points—which have no associated character set—to UTF-8 in order to encode to JSON?
+JSON, though, is purely Unicode—and the latest standard mandates UTF-8 encoding specifically.
+So we need to translate our “no-character-set” code points to UTF-8 in order to encode to JSON.
+But how to do this?

 We can’t, strictly speaking.
 It would be like trying to convert 5 “currency units” to U.S. dollars: we need to know the actual